cyberbotics/webots-doc/reference/emitter.md

 coordinate system and the cone's axis coincides with the *z*-axis of the emitter coordinate system.
 An "infra-red" emitter can only send data to receivers currently located within its emission cone.
-An `aperture` of -1 (the default) is considered to be infinite, meaning that the emitted signals are omni- directional.
+An `aperture` of -1 (the default) is considered to be infinite, meaning that the emitted signals are omni-directional.
 For "radio" and "serial" emitters, this field is ignored.
-See  for an illustration of `range` and `aperture`.
+See [this figure](emitter.md#illustration-of-aperture-and-range-for-infra-red-emitter-receiver) for an illustration of `range` and `aperture`.

 %figure "Illustration of aperture and range for "infra-red" Emitter/Receiver"